Use the provided printables to make this festive DIY Thanksgiving sign – welcome your guest in style or use it for pretty mantel decor.

 - Rolling Applicator

-To get started, I stained the edges of the wood panels and just a little bit of the front side.
-After the stain had dried I sanded them lightly.
+To get started, stain the edges of the wood panels and just a little bit of the front side.
+After the stain dries, sand them lightly.

-Next up I applied the Mod Podge using the Rolling Applicator.
-This was a new tool for me, and I must say it worked really well.
+Apply the Mod Podge using the rolling applicator.
+This was a new tool for me personally, and I must say it worked really well.
 It made application smooth and easy to control (and cleaning it up was easy too).
+You can also use a brush, but this is really easy!

-Next I laid (lay?) down the graphics on my Thanksgiving sign, smoothing out the air bubbles as I went.
+Lay down the graphics on the Thanksgiving sign, smoothing out the air bubbles as you go.

-After giving it a bit of time to dry I gave the edges of the paper a light sanding just to give it a bit of character (this step is totally optional).
+After giving it a bit of time to dry,give the edges of the paper a light sanding just to give it a bit of character (this step is totally optional).

-Next I flipped all the panels over, lined them up and screwed on the scrap wood connectors.
+Flip all the panels over, line them up and screw on the scrap wood connectors.

 (Tip: make sure the panels are in the right order or you’ll have to take the whole Thanksgiving sign apart and try again.
 Don’t ask me how I know this . . . )

-I wanted to seal the front and for that I used the Brush Applicator which worked like a dream for laying the Mod Podge over a large surface smoothly and cleanly.
-I think it may be a new favorite of mine.
+For that I used the Brush Applicator, which worked like a dream for laying the Mod Podge over a large surface smoothly and cleanly.
+I think it may be a new favorite of mine!!

 Now all I need is some turkey! . . . and someone to cook it.